pvallet/gourdin/README.md

 ```
 sudo apt-get install build-essential libgl1-mesa-dev libgomp1
 ```
 Then you will need the dependencies of the project.
-Favor using the ones from the repositories as building them from the source takes a while.
+Prefer using the ones from the repositories as building them from the source takes a while.
 ```
 libsfml-dev libglew-dev libglm-dev
 ```